 2. Black & white

-Pretty classy, you can’t go wrong either way.
-“Kidify” it by using playful prints and decor.
+Black and white is classic.
+You can't go wrong with it!
+"Kidify" it by using playful prints and decor.

 Complete opposite as before, but this is fun and whimsical for either your boy or girl.